When you contact us

 Responding to your enquiry

-You can make a complaint, comment, report or any other type of enquiry in person, over the phone or via the website (including online forms and web chat).
+You can make a complaint, comment, report or any other type of enquiry in person, over the phone or via the website (including online forms).
 If you do, we may need to collect some personal information about you.
 Depending on the nature of your enquiry, this may be so that we can respond to you, or it may be that we need information about you in order to resolve your issue or to investigate a problem.

 If you visit us